-Keep an eye on the Swim Serpentine Facebook page for up-to-date water temp in the build up to the event.
+Keep an eye on the Children with Cancer UK Swim Serpentine Facebook page for up-to-date water temp in the build up to the event.

 We are happy for people even with serious medical conditions to swim, but only with their GP’s and/or specialist’s agreement.
 If this applies to you, please send us details of your condition and the treatment with your name and swimming number.
 Address the envelope to Medical Director, mark it ‘confidential’ and send it to:

 We cannot give individual swimmers advice but are happy to advise your GP.

 The Children with Cancer UK Swim Serpentine course will be clearly marked by large buoys, and a water safety team is on hand to assist any swimmers on the day if needed.
 All swimmers should complete their chosen distance in full while training in a pool.

 Swimmers should also practise swimming in the open water before the event.

 Finish times from the 2018 edition of Swim Serpentine are now available to view.

 The mass participation events are not races, with the main focus on fun.
 However, specially designed age group medals will be mailed out post-event to the top three male and female finishers in the following age group categories:

 One and Two-Mile Swims: 16-24 years old, then 10-year age bands starting at 25 years old.